robert-moore/robmoore.tech/content/post/origin-story.md

 Marcus Aurelius and Seneca were my entry point into the uncannily insightful world which can be unveiled by reading the thoughts of the world’s best minds from hundreds or thousands of years ago.
 As I began reading them daily, it fascinated me how relevant the writing was to our modern world.
 It gave me a sense of perspective which isn’t possible unless you step outside the invisible silo of thought that encompasses everyone alive today in our narrow time in history.

 I laugh reading some of the lines from Seneca and Epictetus and Hume more than I ever have reading a fiction book.
 I get giddy with excitement when they better articulate the exact thought that’s been abstractly floating around in my head for years.
 When I’m reading these historic minds, I feel a sense of perspective and connection to centuries past.
 A connection I’ve never felt at museums looking at lifeless historic artifacts.
 In a world where things feel like they’re changing faster than ever, reading these minds struggle against the same problems can bring a deep sense of peace that our world is more the same than it is different.

-**This next 52 weeks will be a quest to combine the greatest minds our species has produced with the scientific knowledge they didn’t have the privilege to study.
-To flood old lines of inquisition which dried up too soon with new data.
-It will explore how we can provide perspective and long-term thinking in a world of hot takes, and adventure into how we can better understand our own minds to become calmer and wiser selves.**

 [](https://substackcdn.com/image/fetch/f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fbucketeer-e05bbc84-baa3-437e-9518-adb32be77984.s3.amazonaws.com%2Fpublic%2Fimages%2F634811e2-dc95-4ec0-bbc7-558a8f03938c_2048x1024.jpeg)